maxbliss695/odin-recipes/README.md

 * How to make images more accessible with alt text
 * Make use of HTML entities for adding in special characters
 * Add height or width to images so they better fit on the page
+* Use an HTML validator to check code structure